An Approximate Generalization of the Okamura-Seymour Theorem

 \section{Single Source Shortest Path Embeddings}

-We next show how to find an embedding such that the distance between all pairs of vertices whose shortest path uses a fixed vertex $v$ is approximately preserved.
+In this section, we show that there exists a polynomial time computable embedding such that the distance between all pairs of vertices whose shortest path uses a fixed vertex is approximately preserved.
 To prove this result, we make use of a well known result of Klein, Plotkin and Rao \cite{klein1993excluded} on small diameter decomposition.
 Let $(X,D)$ be a finite metric space.
 A distribution $\mu$ over (vertex) partitions of $X$ is called $(\beta,\Delta)$-lipschitz if every partition $P$ in the support of $\mu$ satisfies $ S \in P \implies diam_{X}(S) \leq \Delta$ and moreover for all $x,y \in X$, $\underset{P \sim \mu}{\mathcal{P}}[P(x) \neq P(y)] \leq \beta \cdot \dfrac{d(x,y)}{\Delta}$.
-Klein, Plotkin and Rao \cite{klein1993excluded} showed that there exists a $(c,\Delta)$-lipschitz partition of a planar metric where $\Delta>0$ is arbitrary and $c$ is an absolute constant. \footnote{In fact Klein, Plotkin and Rao \cite{klein1993excluded} showed that such a partition exists for any minor-closed family of graphs.}
+Klein, Plotkin and Rao \cite{klein1993excluded} showed that there exists a $(c,\Delta)$-lipschitz partition of a planar metric where $\Delta>0$ is arbitrary and $c$ is an absolute constant (independent of $\Delta$).
+In fact Klein, Plotkin and Rao \cite{klein1993excluded} showed that such a partition exists for any minor-closed family of graphs.

-\begin{theorem}[Klein, Plotkin and Rao \cite{klein1993excluded}] Let $(X,D)$ be a finite planar metric and let $\Delta \in \mathbb{R}_{\geq 0}$ be a given number.
-Then there exists a polynomial-time computable $(c,\Delta)$-lipschitz partition of $(X,D)$, where $c$ is some absolute constant. \end{theorem}